metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ## Where to start

-Please keep in mind that a portion of existing code is not in line with all the guidelines described here, significant portion of the code was written before this `CONTRIBUTING.md` file even existed.
+Please keep in mind that a portion of existing code is not in line with all the guidelines described here, significant portion of code was written before this `CONTRIBUTING.md` file even existed.

 So it's an ongoing effort that by no means gets fulfilled.